baumrock/site-rockfrontend/docs/tailwind/readme.md

 },
 ```

-This tells TailwindCSS to use preflight mode, which is necessary to avoid conflicts with UIkit.
+This tells TailwindCSS not to use preflight mode, which is necessary to avoid conflicts with UIkit.
 Please see https://tailwindcss.com/docs/preflight#disabling-preflight for more information.